Nagendra1997/mesibo-documentation/livestreaming.md

 In group messaging, when you send a message to the common group every member gets a message notification.
 The user opens the message and reads it.
 In the same way, in group calling, when you make a call to the group, every member of the group get's a call notification and each member of the group will connect with the call.

-So, for live conferencing and streaming there is a small addition to setting up a group.

-1. Set up group
-2. Get the list of members
-2. Place a call to group
-4. Connect to each member of the group over voice and video.

-It is that simple!

-Remember how you can specify member behaviour in case of group messaging?
 You can restrict which member can send a message,who can only recieve message, etc. By specifying member behaviour and permissions you can build [groups of different types](https://mesibo.com/documentation/api/backend-api/#group-management-apis).

 ![Group Permissions](group_member_settings.png)